10 Caregiver Stress Relief Tips to Get You Through the Holidays

 Negative emotions during the holidays could be related to unrealistic expectations of yourself, too-ambitious goals, or just feeling overwhelmed.

-8. Find reasons to laugh
+8. Find Reasons to Laugh

 Take the opportunities to laugh as much as possible during the holidays.

-And if funny things don’t come up naturally, watch a funny movie or show or do something silly like play charades or have a fun sing-a-long.
+And if funny things don’t come up naturally, watch a funny movie or show, or do something silly like play charades or have a fun sing-along.

 Other ways to help your body and mind release tension are to listen to music, do a quick workout, or stretch your body.

-10. Lean on a self care buddy
+10. Lean on a Self-Care Buddy

 When you know you’ll be going through a tough time, it can be helpful to have someone to talk to – in person, via phone, or even by text.